 Other key observations:

 1) Turbulent events are neither isolated nor rare.
 These events are what cause volatility in equity markets.
 And perhaps the more salient point is that investors can and do overreact or misinterpret the “news.”

-2) Despite these events, and recognizing that past performance is no guarantee of future results, the long-term dominant performance trend for equities as represented by the S&P 500 is positive.
+2) Despite these events, the long-term dominant performance trend for the S&P 500 is positive.

-3) Given a meaningful measurement period, fixed income securities typically provide lower returns versus equities as evidenced by a comparison of the S&P 500 vs. the Barclay’s Intermediate Gov’t/Corp Bond Index.
+3) Given a meaningful measurement period, fixed income securities typically provide lower returns versus equities as evidenced by a comparison of the S&P 500 vs. the Barclay’s Int/Govt Corp Bond Index.

 4) Even though long-term returns for fixed income investments lag those of equities, fixed income securities are a necessary component of a diversified risk-managed portfolio.